rocky-linux/documentation/docs/guides/security/generating_ssl_keys_lets_encrypt.md

 }
 ```

-Depending on a couple of things (for example, if you're using Nginx as a reverse proxy), you may need to dive into the new configuration file to fix up a few things that *certbot* won't handle perfectly on its own.
+If you are using Nginx as a reverse proxy, you may need to change the new configuration file to fix up a few things that *certbot* will not handle perfectly on its own.

-Or write your own configuration file the hard way.

-## Automating Let's Encrypt Certificate Renewal
+## Automating Let's Encrypt certificate renewal

 !!! note

     Replace occurences with "your-server-hostname" in these examples, with the actual domain name or hostname.

 The beauty of installing *certbot* is that the Let's Encrypt certificate will be automatically renewed.
-There is no need to create a process to do this.
-We do need to test the renewal with:
+You need not create a process to do this.
+You *do* need to test the renewal with:

 ```bash
 certbot renew --dry-run
 ```

-When you run this command, you'll get a nice output showing the renewal process:
+When you run this command, you will get a nice output showing the renewal process:

 ```bash
 Saving debug log to /var/log/letsencrypt/letsencrypt.log